 If your application is not yet complete, it will be rejected by the SV&D Team.
 They will send you a message outlining what you still need to do in order to re-submit your application.

-More information about the (plenary) graduation ceremony or defences Master programs ESL.
+More information about graduation for ESE Master programs

 If you have chosen to collect your diploma in person, you will be emailed a link that you can use to schedule an appointment with ESSC to collect your diploma.
 Don’t forget to bring along a valid piece of identification.